 As a community-owned cooperative, Bluff Country Co-op has a unique governance model.
 The Co-op is governed by a Board of Directors, comprised of nine Co-op owners who play a critical role in ensuring the continued success and health of the Co-op.
-These Directors are individuals who have an interest in serving the Co-op and are elected by the general membership of the Co-op at the Co-op’s Annual Meeting in the fall.
+These Directors are individuals who have an interest in serving the Co-op and are elected by Co-op owners at the Co-op’s Annual Meeting in the fall.

 Board members attend monthly meetings and participate in committee work to help guide the Co-op and advance the Co-op’s Ends.
 Retreats, workshops, and other professional development opportunities help Board members to enhance their leadership skills and guide long range planning.

-The Board meets monthly on the second Monday of the month, and attendance is expected by all Board members.
+Attendance at monthly meetings is expected by all Board members.
 Typically, a Board member might expect to devote 4‐5 hours each month on Board work.
 We are a professional, working board and are compensated with a small monthly stipend in store credit.

 We are driven by our Ends to provide high quality, sustainably produced, regionally grown food and products to the Winona area.
 We create a sense of community and inspire our shoppers to build a sustainable local society.
 In practical terms, that means we offer a great variety of natural, organic and local products, from fresh produce and meat, bulk items and prepared foods, housewares and wellness products.